simbricks/simbricks/doc/user/troubleshooting.rst

 <insert_pid_of_simulator>``.

-When the orchestration framework is running in verbose mode (see :ref:`sec-command-line`), the current timestamp is visible in the terminal where you invoked the SimBricks orchestration framework to execute your experiment.
-Otherwise, you can interrupt the execution via CTRL+C to produce the output JSON for the experiment.
+When the orchestration framework is running in verbose mode (see :ref:`sec-command-line`), the current timestamp is visible in the terminal in which you invoked ``experiments/run.py``.
+Otherwise, you can interrupt/stop the execution via Ctrl+C to produce the output JSON for the experiment.
 All component simulator's output is logged there.

 ************************************
 Understanding Simulation Performance